graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 :: In this document, the term {GraphQL schema} refers to a [schema as defined by the GraphQL specification](https://spec.graphql.org/draft/#sec-Schema).

+:: In this document, the term {server} refers to a GraphQL over HTTP Specification compliant HTTP server unless the context indicates otherwise.

-:: In this document, the term {GraphQL server} refers to a GraphQL over HTTP Specification compliant HTTP server.
+:: In this document, the term {client} refers to a GraphQL over HTTP Specification compliant HTTP client unless the context indicates otherwise.

 # URL

-A GraphQL server MUST enable GraphQL requests to one of more GraphQL schemas.
+A server MUST enable GraphQL requests to one of more GraphQL schemas.

-Each GraphQL schema a GraphQL server provides MUST be served via one or more URLs.
+Each GraphQL schema a server provides MUST be served via one or more URLs.

-A client MUST be able to send all their GraphQL query and mutation requests for a single GraphQL schema made available by a GraphQL server to a single URL endpoint on that server.
-A GraphQL server MUST NOT require the client to use different URLs for different GraphQL query and mutation requests to the same GraphQL schema.
+A client MUST be able to send all their GraphQL query and mutation requests for a single GraphQL schema made available by a server to a single URL endpoint on that server.
+A server MUST NOT require the client to use different URLs for different GraphQL query and mutation requests to the same GraphQL schema.

-Note: This means that a GraphQL client must be able to perform all GraphQL query and mutation operations it needs via a single endpoint.
+Note: This means that a client must be able to perform all GraphQL query and mutation operations it needs via a single endpoint.

 The GraphQL schema available via a single URL MAY be different for different clients.
 For example, alpha testers or authenticated users may have access to a schema with additional fields.

-GraphQL server URLs which enable GraphQL requests MAY also be used for other purposes, as long as they don't conflict with the server's responsibility to handle GraphQL requests.
+Server URLs which enable GraphQL requests MAY also be used for other purposes, as long as they don't conflict with the server's responsibility to handle GraphQL requests.

 It is RECOMMENDED to end the path component of the URL with `/graphql`, for
 example: